The 12 Best Things to Do in Munich, Germany

 The River Isar is a bit more than just a river to Munich.

-The River Isar flows for 14 km through Munich and offers the ability to swim, surf, kayak, canoe and even fish.
+The Isar River flows for 14 km through Munich and offers opportunities to swim, surf, kayak, canoe, and fish.

 But suppose you’re not interested in getting in or on the water.